 Well Kept Secret

 Among the generic arrangements, there are still some keepers.
-The hyper-kinetic ‘You Might Need A Man’ is fun, showing Martyn’s pop sense, as does ‘Hung Up’.
+The hyper-kinetic ‘You Might Need A Man’ is fun, showing Martyn’s pop sensibility, as does ‘Hung Up’.
 Martyn croons his way through the traditional vocal jazz arrangement of ‘Never Let Me Go’.
 It’s interesting hearing Martyn play 1980s mainstream rock on ‘Back with a Vengeance’ and ‘Gun Money’, but the raw emotion of closer ‘Livin’ Alone’ is more effective.

 Despite its chart success, Martyn has better records than Well Kept Secret but it’s still fun.